Geyse: Senior national team

 Geyse made her debut for the senior Brazil women's national football team in September 2017 as a substitute in a 4–0 win over Chile.

-She was selected in Brazil's 23-player squad for the 2019 FIFA Women's World Cup in France, after a prolific season with Benfica at club level.
-Geyse made two appearances in Brazil's 2019 Women's World Cup tournament, their first group stage match against Jamaica, and their quarterfinal defeat against France.
+She was selected in Brazil's 23-player squad for the 2019 FIFA Women's World Cup in France.
+She Geyse made two appearances in Brazil's campaign: during their first group stage match against Jamaica, and their quarterfinal defeat against France.

 Geyse scored her first senior national team goal at the 2021 SheBelieves Cup, Brazil's fourth goal in a 4–1 victory against Argentina.
-Later in the year, Geyse was called up by Pia Sundhage to represent Brazil at the 2021 Summer Olympics.
+Later in the year, Geyse was called up by Pia Sundhage to represent Brazil at the 2020 Summer Olympics.

+In 2022, she was part of the squad which won the Copa América Feminina.

+In 2023, Geyse was called up to the 2023 World Cup (in which Brazil exited in the group stage) and the inaugural Finalissima (in which Brazil finished as runners-up to England).
+Geyse was credited by media and manager Sundhage for her attacking threat.

+Following the replacement of Sundhage with Arthur Elias, Geyse has received less call-ups to the national team.
+She was not involved with the Brazilian national team at the 2024 Summer Olympics, where they won silver, and made only five appearances across 2024 and 2025.
+She was called up in early 2026 for a series of friendlies.

 Personal life

 Geyse gifted her mother and siblings a house with the money she earned from football.
-Geyse has her mother's face tattooed on her left arm.
+She has her mother's face tattooed on her left arm.

+In January 2025, her brother, Geovanne, died.

+Geyse is openly lesbian.
+In 2023, she issued a statement on X in which she vowed to "not remain silent in the face of prejudice" following homophobic attacks after she shared photos with her partner.